The Ascension Project

 Armor: A Synthetic can wear a suit of armor or have certain types of integrated armor attached to its frame (see Armor, below).

 Critical Systems: Although they are constructs, Synthetics have vital areas and critical systems.
 Consequently, they are subject to critical hits.

 Immunities: Synthetics are immune to, poison, sleep, disease, and any effect that requires a Fortitude save unless the effect also works on objects or is harmless.
-They are not subject to nonlethal damage, ability damage, ability drain (except as noted under Destruction/Restoration, below), energy drain, or the effects of massive damage.
-They cannot be raised from the dead (but again, see below).
+They are not subject to nonlethal damage, ability damage, ability drain (except as noted under Destruction/Restoration, below), or energy drain.

 Manipulators: The manipulators of a Synthetic resemble the organic manipulating digits of its emulated species (a human-like Synthetic has human-like hands, for example).
 These manipulators otherwise function identically to their organic counterparts.